Board of Directors

 Working methods and allocation of tasks

-The Board of Directors meets for one-day meetings at least five times a year and as often as business requires.
-In 2023, the full Board held nine meetings including three resolutions taken in online meetings.
-The Audit & Risk Committee held five meetings, the Human Resources & Compensation Committee met five times and the Sustainability, Technology & Innovation Committee met three times.
-The CEO and CFO generally participate in Board meetings and are occasionally supported by other members of the Executive Management Board (EMB).
-Dr Andreas Meier, Chief Legal Officer of the Group, acts as secretary of the Board.
-The Board of Directors consults external experts on specific topics where necessary
+The full Board of Directors meets for one-day meetings at least five times a year and as often as business requires.
+In 2024, the full Board held six meetings.
+In addition four board calls were held for final decisions which were attended by all or selected Board members representing the entire Board.
+The Audit & Risk Committee held five meetings and one resolution, the Human Resources & Compensation Committee met five times and the Sustainability, Technology & Innovation Committee met three times.
+The CEO, the CFO and the Corporate Secretary generally participate in Board meetings and are occasionally supported by other members of the Executive Management Board (EMB).
+The Board of Directors consults external experts on specific topics where necessary.

-Each physical Board of Directors meeting that took place in 2023 lasted eight hours on average, whereas the online meetings lasted approximately one hour, as they were convened for discussing and approving specific agenda items.
-Each Committee meeting that took place in 2023 lasted three hours on average.
-These figures indicate the actual length of meetings and do not include the Directors’ extensive pre-meeting preparations and postmeeting follow-up activities.
-The participation rate for the physical meetings of the Board of Directors and the Committee meetings in 2023 was 100%.
-The online meetings of the Board of Directors were attended by more than 90%.
+Each physical Board of Directors meeting that took place in 2024 lasted 8 hours on average, whereas the online meetings lasted approximately 1 hour, as they were convened for discussing and approving specific agenda items.
+Each Committee meeting that took place in 2024 lasted 4 hours on average.
+These figures indicate the actual length of meetings and do not include the Directors’ extensive pre-meeting preparations and post-meeting follow-up activities.
+The participation rate for the physical meetings of the Board of Directors and the Committee meetings in 2024 was 98%.

-The Board of Directors usually also participates in workshops, conferences and trade shows, co-travel and site visits to have first-hand insights into the business and interact or meet with customers.
+The Board of Directors usually also participates in workshops, conferences and trade shows, co-travel and site visits to gain firsthand insights into the business and interact or meet with customers.

 The Board conducts an annual self-evaluation as well as an evaluation of the performance of the EMB.
-It also provides mentoring to the EMB, with the aim of providing executives with an experienced sparring partner, coach and sounding board for testing ideas and seeking qualified independent opinions.
+It also provides mentoring to the EMB, with the aim of Straumann Group Annual report 2024 Corporate governance report 149 providing executives an experienced sparring partner, coach and sounding board for testing ideas and seeking qualified independent opinions.

 Committees of the Board of Directors